 --port: listen on the specified port instead of port 113

-oidentd(8) manual page contains a list of all available options with detailed explanations.
-Alternatively,
+oidentd(8) manual page contains a complete list of options with detailed

-oidentd --help prints a list with shorter descriptions.
+oidentd --help prints a list with more concise descriptions.